Will a marketing communications strategy help sales and prevent breakdowns?

 "86.8% of respondents report that their work environment is in constant flux or lacking clear correct...

 Earlier this year, I was invited to become an instructor with General Assembly.
 A few times each month, I would go to their offices in downtown Austin to lead classes such as Intro to Digital Marketing and Intro to Content Strategy.
 The experience has been more enriching than I originally anticipated.
 Yes, I’m getting the opportunity to share what I’ve learned by trying and failing or succeeding to others.
 Hooray for knowledge transfer!
 Along the way, I learned some valuable lessons and so I perked up when they asked if I wanted to teach even more.

 This month I’m leading a 10-week part-time course two nights per week.
 In preparation for teaching this course, General Assembly (GA) has a thorough onboarding procedure.
 I call it Training the Trainer.
 Stepping outside of the usual approach and getting new ideas from GA was incredibly helpful.

-Goal setting is the foundation of all your marketing strategy and the tactics you use to fulfill on it.
-If you want people to make purchases through your website, then shouldn't you be tracking conversions?
+Goal setting is the foundation of your marketing strategy and the marketing tactics you use to fulfill on it.
+If you want people to make purchases, then shouldn't you be tracking conversions?